LauraRuis/VAST2017/PROCESS.md

 Made design.md file and learned about how to implement a force directed graph in D3.
 Started on formatting the data from the bitmap of the nature preserve to a .json file that can be used for the force directed graph.

+Made JSON file for force directed graph and made beta version of graph (even though bitmap is not correctly read yet).
+Nodes colored according to gate type and edges are roadways.

 **Summary of day 3**
 - further data analysis
 - created design.md